 When Youropa is torn apart by a mysterious force, you must use your unique wall walking ability to navigate a strange fragmented city, restore it to former glory and learn who you really are.
 Youropa is a gravity defying platform puzzle adventure about breaking rules, being upside down and thinking outside the box.

 The game comes with a full single player campaign, character, level and map designer.
 It’s out on Steam in Spring 2018.There's nothing you can't do if you put your mind to it, even if it takes a decade.
-This is the… Click To Tweet
+This is the inspiring story of @MikkelFredborg and Youropa.
+Read more: Click To Tweet

 How did frecle come about?
 Could you tell us the story of the company and how it came to be?